- Family and Parenting

 In addition, excessive television viewing can result in inactivity which further contributes to excessive weight gain and poor fitness levels.

 Children are specifically targeted by some advertisements and are even more vulnerable than adults to their influence.
+Ads on television, in magazine, and online influence food choices, often choices which are high calorie and not nutritionally sound.
+Food ads also appear to influence children to snack more often.
 Adults must assist children in questioning and thinking critically about the messages they see on TV.

 More Information about Television and Obesity

 - Children, Adolescents, Obesity, and the Media | From the American Academy of Pediatrics | Pediatrics

 An article describing numerous research studies regarding the link between media and obesity.